Training Programs for All Levels

 Traditional classroom training can either be delivered at our state-of-the-art facility in Philadelphia, PA or onsite at your locale.

 Examples of our classroom trainings (traditional and virtual) include:

 Family Communication and Authorization: Held twice a year at our facility in Philadelphia, PA, this two-day session builds on the basic foundational knowledge of the Dual Advocacy model and examines how the framework can be combined with advanced communication skills to help families successfully navigate even the most challenging crisis situations as they relate to authorization, including donation after circulatory death (DCD).

-Hospital Development: Held twice a year at our facility in Philadelphia, PA, this two-day session examines the elements of hospital service planning with an emphasis on designing strategic solutions for improving outcomes.
+Hospital Development: Held at our facility in Philadelphia, PA, this two-day session examines the elements of hospital service planning with an emphasis on designing strategic solutions for improving outcomes.
 Throughout the session, learners participate in interactive exercises tailored to address common problems, generate new ideas, and exchange resources.

 Improving Tissue Authorization Rates: Training includes a virtual classroom training program disseminated online over six weeks.
 Targeted to professionals conducting family conversations for tissue donation, this training is a combination of eLearning modules, instructor-led webinars, threaded discussion boards, and online assignments and assessments.